rvnminers-A-and-N/meowpow-pool/README_protocol.md

         Math.floor(rpcData.CommunityAutonomousValue)
     );

-Other platform can use the as reference.
+Other platform can use the code as reference.